MESH-Research/nlp-ml-repo/stage2/examine-output9.md

 | n88vv-9rx80 | &\n?\n43\n43\nOrgan\nÓ.\nÓ.\n.˙Ó.\nÓ.\nŒ\n˙\n....                 |

 Obviously, most of them still have solid content.
 It's only the language part that's missing.
-Should i investigate why they are missing in the Invenio database?
-I did.
+So i investigate why they are missing in the Invenio database:

 | Record ID   | Reason for missing languages     |
 |-------------|----------------------------------|